-Expert answer: Eggs are one of the few animal foods that you can keep in your fridge and still be optimum quality.
-Eggs are unlikely to go bad in a refrigerator setting, but would dry up over time.
-Eggs don’t automatically go bad or spoil after date.
+Eggs are unlikely to go bad in a refrigerator setting but would dry up over time.
+Eggs don’t automatically go bad or spoil after a certain date.

-If the eggs do not already have salmonella, it will not grow in an egg as it sits in your fridge.
-If it does contain salmonella, the number of bacteria will be quite small because it does not grow in cold environments, like a refrigerator, and with proper handling, cooking, and other food safety measures, the bacteria will be killed.
+If the eggs do not already have salmonella, then their sitting in the fridge isn’t going to make the bacteria spontaneously generate.
+If your eggs do contain salmonella, the number of bacteria will be quite small, because it does not grow in cold environments like a refrigerator.
+Proper handling and cooking will kill any bacteria present, according to incredibleegg.org.